Lsyncd Alternative for Real-Time Sync

 • Reliability: Resilio is resilient and designed to overcome failures; there’s no SPOF.
 Resilio’s peer-to-peer engine dynamically routes around failures.
 A failure could be in the network or a server could be down.
 Or an entire site down.
 Files always get to where they need to be, on time and in real-time.

 • Extensible automation: All tasks and data movement jobs (distribution, ingest, synchronization, and scripting) can be automated.
 You can either use the web UI, scripting, or extensible API set.
-Resilio Connect offers easy scripting by embedding scripts to run before, during, or after sync jobs.
+Resilio Platform offers easy scripting by embedding scripts to run before, during, or after sync jobs.

-• Ease of use: Resilio Connect has a user-friendly web interface that makes it easy to set up and manage file syncing across multiple servers.
+• Ease of use: Resilio Platform has a user-friendly web interface that makes it easy to set up and manage file syncing across multiple servers.
 In contrast, Lsyncd requires a certain level of technical expertise to configure and maintain.

 • Real-time: Resilio supports inotify and other file system change journals to achieve sub-five-second change notifications and replication across many endpoints concurrently.
 This can also be set based on your needs.
 Lsyncd defaults to 1 minute change notification intervals.
 While this can be configured in Lsynd.conf, the likelihood of picking up changes across larger directory trees containing larger numbers of files has not been validated on Lsyncd.

-• High performance: Resilio Connect uses a distributed, peer-to-peer architecture for file syncing, which allows for faster transfer speeds and more efficient use of network resources compared to traditional client-server architectures.
+• High performance: Resilio Platform uses a distributed, peer-to-peer architecture for file syncing, which allows for faster transfer speeds and more efficient use of network resources compared to traditional client-server architectures.
 Lsyncd is point-to-point and while it uses inotify and rsync, it can only sync between 2 servers.
 Resilio is 10-100x faster than Lsyncd, depending on the network, file sizes, numbers of files, and latency.
 The more challenging the environment, the bigger the boost you’ll likely see with Resilio.

-• Scalability: Resilio Connect is designed to handle files of any size and type, as well as large numbers of files and servers, making it suitable for enterprise-scale file syncing.
+• Scalability: Resilio Platform is designed to handle files of any size and type, as well as large numbers of files and servers, making it suitable for enterprise-scale file syncing.
 Lsyncd, on the other hand, is better suited for smaller-scale projects containing fewer numbers of smaller files.
 Resilio has internally validated synchronizing 250+ million files per sync job but that is not a design limit.

 • Security: Resilio includes built-in security features such as end-to-end encryption and role-based access control to protect data during transmission and at rest.
 There is no reliance on 3rd-party security solutions; Lsyncd does not include these features out of the box, but can be configured to use third-party tools for encryption and authentication.